OBSTACLES & OPPORTUNITIES:

 Thank you to all of the participants, moderators, speakers, sponsors and volunteers who made our inaugural conference such a success!

 These are challenging times for everyone in the creative economy.
 Artists, artisans, musicians, actors, authors, performers, promoters, venues, theatres, libraries, museums, galleries, and audiences are all facing obstacles.
 Even before the COVID-19 pandemic, there were mounting hurdles for every sector of the cultural community.
 But the pandemic has not only highlighted the obstacles, it has exacerbated them and thrown up major new challenges.

-This Online Conference will seek to identify and address the
+This Online Conference sought to identify and address the

 Keynote Speaker Katherine Nicholls